Six Flags America: Six Flags ownership

-Closure
+Closure and land sale

-In July 2024, the park's parent company Six Flags and amusement park operator Cedar Fair merged.
-After the merger, the newly formed Six Flags Entertainment Corporation outlined plans in its first quarterly earnings meeting for a portfolio optimization in the company, which may include closing or selling off some of its locations.
+On July 1, 2024, the park's owner Six Flags and Cedar Fair merged into a new company.
+After the merger, the newly-formed Six Flags company outlined plans in its first quarterly earnings meeting for a portfolio optimization in the company, which may include closing or selling off some of its locations.
 A spokesperson from the company after the announcement a day later, stated that the company has no plans to close parks.

 Roughly ten months later on May 1, 2025, Six Flags announced in a press release that it would be closing Six Flags America and Hurricane Harbor Maryland as part of its ongoing portfolio optimization program.
+The park was described by Six Flags' chief financial officer Brian Witherow as being one of two parks in the Six Flags company as being "very low on the ranking of margins."
 No announcements in the press release were made on the status of the attractions in the park after closing.

 Hurricane Harbor Maryland permanently closed on September 6, 2025.
 Six Flags America permanently closed on November 2, 2025.
-On Wednesday, November 5, the site was officially listed on the digital market place platform CBRE Deal Flow.
+On November 5, 2025, all 515 acre of land owned by Six Flags was officially listed on the digital market place platform CBRE Deal Flow.
+It was announced on April 8, 2026, that Thirty Five Ventures (35V), a firm owned by Kevin Durant, and TPA Group acquired the park's land, with intentions of utilizing the property for mixed-use development.